KevinFlanagan7/Golf-classic/README.md

     \
     &nbsp;

 - On submission of the form, the user is brought to a page confirming that their details were received successfully and that the club will be in contact.
-I have use the same hero image to be consistant with home page.
+I have used the same hero image to be consistant with home page.
 There is a home icon link to return to home page.
-If not pressed within 10 seconds the user is redirected back to the home page.
+If not pressed within 10 seconds the user is redirected back to the home page automatically.
     \
     &nbsp;